 Wait a few seconds after the session starts to give tracking time to stabilize before attempting to resolve an anchor.

 In the same environment as the hosted anchor, scan the original area of interest, ensuring that:

 The device camera has a clear line of sight to mapped area

 The device camera is a similar distance from the hosted anchor as the device that originally hosted the anchor.

-If you want to cancel your request before it has resolved, cancel the
+If you want to cancel your request, call

 ARCore continuously polls the ARCore Cloud Anchor API, sending visual data to the ARCore Cloud Anchor service.